-INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.5.13 Partner with peak bodies, services and community groups to undertake education and awareness raising campaigns to change perceptions and attitudes about homelessness and build support for social housing, in consultation with people who have a lived experience of homelessness.
+INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.513 Partner with peak bodies, services and community groups to undertake education and awareness raising campaigns to change perceptions and attitudes about homelessness and build support for social housing, in consultation with people who have a lived experience of homelessness.
 City Futures Partner and advocate Short-term

-STRATEGY 3.6 TRATEGY 3.6 Support the safety and wellbeing of people experiencing or at risk of homelessness INITIATIVES we'll do COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.6a Lead a whole-of- council response to homelessness 3.6.1 Develop a homelessness protocol to assist council staff and the community in responding to rough sleeping.
+STRATEGY 3.6 Support the safety and wellbeing of people experiencing or at risk of homelessness INITIATIVES WHAT WE'LL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.6a Lead a whole-of- council response to homelessness 3.6.1 Develop a homelessness protocol to assist council staff and the community in responding to rough sleeping.
 City Futures Employer, deliver and partner Short-term 3.6.2 Be proactive in referring rough sleepers to assertive outreach services via Frankston Zero for the provision of homelessness services and support.
 Safer Communities Partner and community builder Ongoing 3.6.3 Deliver education and awareness to council staff and the community on the homelessness protocol, Frankston Zero referral pathway model and on the causes and impacts of homelessness.
 City Futures Employer and community builder Ongoing

 INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.6.4 Share information on how to access assistance and support services through council websites, libraries and community centres.
 City Futures, Arts & Culture and Community Strengthening Community builder Ongoing 3.6b Collaborate to support a coordinated service system response to rough sleeping and homelessness 3.6.5 Partner with specialist homelessness services and other agencies on the Frankston Zero initiative to deliver and improved service systems response to providing assertive outreach and supporting rough sleepers into safe and secure housing.
-City Futures Partner and advocate Ongoing 3.6.6 Coordinate the Frankston City Strategic Housing and Homelessness Alliance to bring together all tiers of government and key agencies to drive new initiatives for ending homelessness in Frankston City.
-City Futures Partner Ongoing 3.6.7 Collaborate with the Frankston Zero Executive Group to identify service system improvements for supporting rough sleepers into safe and secure housing.
-City Futures Partner Ongoing 3.6.8 Support the collection of real time data on rough sleeping through the Frankston Zero By-Name-List to improve coordinated individual support and track change over time.
+City Futures Partner and advocate Ongoing 3.6.7 Coordinate the Frankston City Strategic Housing and Homelessness Alliance to bring together all tiers of government and key agencies to drive new initiatives for ending homelessness in Frankston City.
+City Futures Partner Ongoing 3.6.8 Collaborate with the Frankston Zero Executive Group to identify service system improvements for supporting rough sleepers into safe and secure housing.
+City Futures Partner Ongoing 3.6.9 Support the collection of real time data on rough sleeping through the Frankston Zero By-Name-List to improve coordinated individual support and track change over time.
 City Futures Partner Ongoing

-INITIATIVES WHAT WE'LL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.6.9 Coordinate the Frankston Zero Hot Spots Group to improve service coordination between Council and assertive outreach services, share information and create opportunities for collaboration.
-City Futures Partner and deliver Ongoing 3.6c Support individuals and families experiencing hardsh to help prevent homelessness 3.6.10 Regularly review and update the Hardship Policy to ensure the provision of relief to individuals who need financial assistance is responsive to changing community needs, economic climate and housing market conditions.
-Financial & Integrated Planning Planner, deliver and community builder Ongoing 3.6.11 Promote and support the provision of food, showers, health services and other supports for people experiencing homelessness.
-Safer Communities, Community Strengthening and Family Health Support Services Community builder Ongoing 3.6.12 Promote low and no cost inclusive events, recreation and activities in parks and public spaces.
+INITIATIVES WHAT WE'LL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 3.6.10 Coordinate the Frankston Zero Hot Spots Group to improve service coordination between Council and assertive outreach services, share information and create opportunities for collaboration.
+City Futures Partner and deliver Ongoing 3.6c Provide support individuals and families experiencing hardship to help prevent homelessn responsive to changing community needs, Financial & Integrated Planning Planner, deliver and community builder Ongoing 3.6.12 Promote and support the provision of food, showers, health services and other supports for people experiencing homelessness.
+Safer Communities, Community Strengthening and Family Health Support Services Community builder Ongoing 6.4.13 Promote low and no cost inclusive events, recreation and activities in parks and public spaces.
 Arts & Culture, Family Health Support Services and Community Strengthening Community builder Ongoing